Ambulances held hostage: Should we stay or should we go?

 By Doug Wolfberg, Esq.; and Steve Wirth, Esq.

 Hospital bed delays have wreaked havoc with EMS resources and EMS personnel as ambulance crews find themselves held hostage – sometimes for hours – at emergency departments.
-[At the end of this article, download a guide to mitigating hospital bed delays, with FAQs and quick tips from Wolfberg and Wirth.]
+Fill out the form on this page to download a guide to mitigating hospital bed delays, with FAQs and quick tips from Wolfberg and Wirth.

 In Part 1 of this three-part series on managing hospital bed delays, we explained how federal law clearly imposes on the hospital the legal responsibility for an incoming emergency patient once the ambulance reaches the hospital’s property.
 While EMS may remain with the patient inside the hospital, it is purely voluntary under the law.